 Gadzooks!
 Have we come a long way!
 Digital recording into my Acer Chromebook running Linux and Audacity blows away anything I ever put onto tape, sound-quality-wise!

-I rotate tunes through my Soundcloud account, and have most everything I’ve ever done that’s been transferred to digital over at my Soundcloud site.
-Here’s a sample embeded from SoundCloud.
+I rotate tunes through my Soundcloud account.
+Here’s a sample embedded from SoundCloud.
 (Download for full fidelity.)